Wednesday, March 20, 2013

 The Peace Corps was signed into law in the fall of 1961.
 Competing with communism for the hearts and minds of the developing world, the president entertained many leaders from South American and Africa.
 This luncheon was held for President Sékou Touré of the Republic of Guinea, a former French colony in West Africa.

-The menu below, which is printed entirely in French, comes from a luncheon for newspaper executives from Texas.
-Four of the meals in this series took place on a Friday.
-They consistently feature fish as the main course in keeping with the spiritual practice of Catholics who once abstained from eating meat on this day each week.
+The menu below, which is printed entirely in French, is from a luncheon for newspaper executives from Texas.
+This meal, along with three others in this series, took place on a Friday, when fish was served as the main course in keeping with the spiritual practice of Catholics who abstained from eating meat on this day each week.
 (Six years later, Pope Paul VI decreed the discipline commonly known as “meatless Fridays” was no longer obligatory, except during Lent.)

-A small dinner party was held for the Russian-born composer Igor Stravinsky in January of 1962.
-The nineteen guests came from London, Paris, and New York and included such notables as composer Leonard Bernstein and novelist Vladimir Nabokov.
+A small dinner party was held for the Russian-born composer Igor Stravinsky in January 1962.
+The nineteen guests hailed from London, Paris, and New York and included notable figures such as composer Leonard Bernstein and novelist Vladimir Nabokov.

 Everyone was disappointed when the guest of honor had to leave early that evening.
-According to the official explanation, the seventy-nine-year-old was “weary” after a long day of rehearsals, failing to mention that the maestro became so drunk that his assistant had to carry him out.6
+According to the official explanation, the seventy-nine-year-old was “weary” after a long day of rehearsals, omitting the fact that the maestro had become so intoxicated that his assistant had to carry him out.6

-In March, a group of newspaper editors from Michigan attended this luncheon that opened with boula-boula, an American concoction made by combining green pea soup and turtle soup.
+In March of that year, newspaper editors from Michigan attended this luncheon that began with boula-boula, an American concoction made by combining green pea soup and turtle soup.
 It was seasoned with sherry and topped with unsweetened whipped cream.
-Named after a Yale football cheer, it was a popular dish in the 1930s at luxury hotels like the Plaza and the Waldorf-Astoria in New York.
+Named after a Yale football cheer, it was popular in the 1930s at luxury hotels like the Plaza and the Waldorf-Astoria in New York.
 In fact, the first dinner that Verdon prepared for the Kennedys comprised boula-boula, leg of lamb, roast potatoes, and corn on the cob.
 “When it came to the menus served to her family and friends, Vedon recalled, Mrs. Kennedy was no less attentive than for a state dinner.
 She preferred simple meals prepared with the freshest seasonal ingredients.”

 The press was unabashedly friendly during the Kennedy years.
 A few hours after this luncheon, the headline of the evening edition of the News-Palladium in Benton Harbor declared: “JFK Charms Our GOP Boss!”